wuauclt.info

 If you have problems with the automatic updates system, or want to force machines to update or call back to a WSUS server, you can run the scripts from our Scripts Page remotely.
 This process uses one of the PS Tools, and allows you to either run the scripts remotely on an individual machine, or across numerous machines.

 This procedure uses the command prompt.
-If you need a getting started to the command prompt then we have one here: http://dosprompt.info/ (new window)
+If you need a getting started to the command prompt then we have one here: https://dosprompt.info/ (new window)

-The first thing you will need to do is download PS Tools, which at the time of writing can be found here: http://technet.microsoft.com/en-us/sysinternals/bb897553.aspx (new window).
+The first thing you will need to do is download PS Tools, which at the time of writing can be found here: https://docs.microsoft.com/en-us/sysinternals/downloads/psexec (new window).

 The tool you want from that is psexec.
 When running the batch file with psexec nothing is seen on the screen of the client, so effectively runs silently.